cbitosc/HTF24-Team-037/server/CONTRIBUTING.md

 ## Thank You 🙌

-We’re thrilled to have you contribute to the **MCA Alumni Network**!
+We’re thrilled to have you contribute to the **   Alumni Network**!
 Your contribution makes this project better for everyone. 🎉

-If you have any questions, feel free to [open an issue](https://github.com/abhishekraoas/MCA-Alumni-Network/issues) or join the discussion.
+If you have any questions, feel free to [open an issue](https://github.com/abhishekraoas/  -Alumni-Network/issues) or join the discussion.